4e Cru Classé -

 Wine Advocate94-96 Wine Spectator94-97 J. Suckling93-94

 Château Beychevelle is a 250-hectare property, including 92.5 hectares of vines, located in the commune of Saint-Julien.
 Considered as one of the most prestigious crus of this appellation, it is also one of the most beautiful chateau of Medoc.
 The estate produces deep red wines, balanced and generous, both powerful and silky.
-It a fourth Grand Cru classified in 1855 of the Saint Julien appellation.
+It's a Fourth Classified Growth in 1855 of the Saint Julien appellation.

 OWNER: Pierre Castel and Suntory Group